ASKHOPE/cse-210-06/README.md

 # PORTAL RUSH GAME BYUI-CSE-210-06

 # Rules
 Portal Rush is played according to the following rules.
-The player can jump up using Space Key and A and D or Left and Right Arrow Keys to move foward and backward.
-Players try to maneuver far away from the Reaper so he won't come closer and snatch our player's soul.
-If a player collides with the obstacles the reaper gets a chance to come closer and closer ever time.
-A "game over" message is displayed in the middle of the screen if reaper was success full in snaching the player's soul.
-This is a infinite runner as the game becomes faster and faster at certain check points and a suprise in the end awaits.
+The player can use they keys A and D or Left and Right Arrow Keys to move foward and backward.
+Players try to distance from the Reaper so you wont run into him and regret.
+If a player collides with the fire and lemon ball the reaper summons you lose 1 life of 3.
+A "game over" message is displayed in the middle of the screen if reaper was success full in snaching the player's soul basically you running out of lives.
+This is a infinite level game as the time is the score the longer you stay alive the higher the score becomes and totals out of the three lives you finish.

 ## Getting Started
 ---